eidng8/xml-patch/CONTRIBUTING.md

 ## Contributing Code

+Please submit PR against the `dev` branch.
+Any PR to `master` will be rejected.
+Also, please make sure to update/rebase your branch before submitting PR.

 This library uses [prettier](https://www.npmjs.com/package/prettier) to control coding style.
 It is hooked to pre-commit script.

 The library requires 100% test coverage.
 Any new pieces of codes must have corresponding tests.